ScilifelabDataCentre/OrderPortal/README.md

 ### User web interface

-This is for human users.
+This is for ordinary users.
 It should provide the user with sufficient help and visual cues to allow filling in the form in a productive manner.
 Missing values and values outside of allowed ranges must be highlighted to help the user prepare a valid order.